1998–99 NBA lockout: Reaction and aftermath

 The 1998–99 season, which began on February 5, 1999, was shortened to 50 games per team, as opposed to the normal 82.
 As a result of the 204-day lockout, 464 regular-season games were lost.
 In addition to the lockout, the NBA's popularity was affected by the second retirement of Michael Jordan, who had been largely responsible for an increase in fan interest during his career.
-The average attendance during the shortened season was 16,738 fans per game, down 2.2 percent from the 1997–98 average of 17,117 spectators per contest.
-Ticket sales fell nearly two percent further in the opening months of 1999–00, and remained under 17,000 per game for the following three seasons.
+The average attendance during the shortened season was 16,738 fans per game, down 2.2% from the 1997–98 average of 17,117 spectators per contest.
+Ticket sales fell nearly 2% further in the opening months of 1999–00, and remained under 17,000 per game for the following three seasons.
 The league also saw television ratings drop for three consecutive seasons after the lockout.
 On the court, players struggled to condition themselves for the season on short notice, leading to subpar play around the NBA.
 Scoring declined by about four points per game per team on average, to the lowest total in 20 years.
 Turnovers increased, field goal percentages decreased, and teams typically played at a reduced pace.

 In the years following the lockout, a higher percentage of players signed contracts worth the maximum amount possible under the cap.
 Some young players, such as LeBron James, began signing shorter contracts that allowed for more flexibility in team choice and salary.
 The agreement expired in 2005, and both sides became concerned about the possibility of another work stoppage, at a time when the National Hockey League had recently lost its 2004–05 season to labor issues.
 A lockout was prevented, however, when a six-year CBA was reached in June 2005.
 After the expiration of that CBA, a lockout occurred in 2011; it was the fourth in league history and lasted for about five months before the sides came to an agreement.
 Each team's schedule in the 2011–12 NBA season was cut by 16 games.